 ‘Of course.
 But I’m talking about your earlier life.
 About a betrayal, possibly an amorous one, that has left you vulnerable.
 It’s also a warning against misplaced trust.’

-Granny stares with insistence at Rayna, trying to convey her mistrust in the old gypsy.
+Granny stares with insistence at Tsura, trying to convey her mistrust in the old gypsy.

 ‘Ahem.
-A terrible event just occurred, but you haven’t let it ruin your life,’ Rayna messes on in a gravelly voice supposed to affect her clients.
+A terrible event just occurred, but you haven’t let it ruin your life,’ Tsura messes on in a gravelly voice supposed to affect her clients.

 Oh, come on, Granny thinks.
 I almost lost my life in an accident.
 Am I supposed to be impressed?